Nissan LEAF e+ joins world’s best-selling electric vehicle family

 *2 Availability of features and components vary by geographic region.

-*3 Targeted range estimates for LEAF S PLUS only; subject to appropriate regulator confirmation.
+*3 NRCAN range for LEAF S PLUS only; subject to appropriate regulator confirmation.
 Actual range will vary with trim levels, options and driving conditions; see Customer Disclosure Form for details.
 Charging capacity may vary based on battery temperature.

 *4 Those who prefer conventional driving can still make full use of both the accelerator and brake pedals.